bhk/build/minion.md

 Think of a class as a function -- somewhat elaborate and multi-facted, but ultimately a function that yields a set of property definitions.
 An instance identifies the function (class) and its input (argument).

+## Cached Rules

+Ordinarily, every time you invoke `make`, Minion computes the `rule` property for every goal and their transitive dependencies prior to Make's rule processing phase.
+If your makefile describes hundreds or thousands of build steps, this can take a perceptible amount of time.
+To accelerate incremental builds, Minion can write many or all of its generated rules to a "cache" file, and avoid re-computing them every time `make` is invoked.

+To enable this, assign to the variable `minion_cache` a list of targets or indirections to be cached.
+All of the rules of the referenced instances and their transitive depenencies will be written to a cache file.

+When using `minion_cache`, you can still build either cached or non-cached goals.
+Minion will use cached rules when they are present, and dynamically generate any other required rules.

+The cache file will be re-generated whenever your makefile changes, so generally the results of building with cached rules will be the same as when you build without cached rules.
+However, if you have an instance that makes use of some dynamic state of the system -- for example, environment variables, make command-line variables, or `$(shell ...)` results -- then its cached rule will reflect those values as of the time when the cache file was generated, which may differ from what those values are when you invoke make.
+To avoid this situation, list any such instances in `minion_cache_exclude`; their rules will be excluded from the cache file and instead be generated each time you invoke make.
+Note that whereas `minion_cache` implicitly includes all transitive dependencies of the listed targets, `minion_cache_exclude` does not.
+It is intended to target individual problematic build steps.

+For example:

+    ...
+    minion_cache = Alias[all]
+    minion_cache_exclude = Write[date,out=timestamp.txt]
+    date = $(shell date +%Y-%m-%d)
+    ...

 ## Shorthand Properties